Source: The Nature Conservancy

 Hundreds of millions of people across the country rely on fresh water for drinking water and recreation.
 Therefore these sources need to be protected so they can stay clean for us and for future generations.
 One frequent way that water becomes polluted is through excess nutrients – fertilizers, both chemical fertilizers and manure, running off farm fields and suburban lawns.

 “Every living thing needs nutrients, but overloading a freshwater system with nutrients can be disastrous,” said Jeff Opperman, a senior freshwater scientist with the Conservancy.
 Too many nutrients cause algae to grow in unnaturally high quantities, leading to fish kills, drinking water problems and “dead zones” in places like the Great Lakes and the Gulf of Mexico.

 “Globally, agricultural chemicals are a primary source of these nutrients, but the way people manage their lawns and gardens has a real effect on the streams and lakes in your neighborhood,” Opperman said.
 What can you do to make your lawn truly “green,” and not just lush?

 Five Ways to ‘Green” Your Lawn and Garden Care

-Although home lawn care can play a significant role in keeping fresh water clean, you can also help promote healthy land and water with your food choices: what you buy, when you buy it, and the producers you support with your purchases.
+- Although home lawn and garden care can play a significant role in keeping fresh water clean.
+So you can also help promote healthy land and water with your food choices: what you buy, when you buy it, and the producers you support with your purchases.
 You can make choices about food that support the kind of farmers who work to minimize water pollution.
 Organic farms, for example, don’t use chemical fertilizers and are required to demonstrate that they are protecting their watershed.